 Turning a small bag, or in this case, a small tail?
-Use a straw and a chopstick or skewer, do as the pictures says and poke one side into the other.
+Use a straw and a chopstick or skewer, imitate the picture below: poke one side into the other.

 13. How to prevent your tights from running

-Tights have a way of running away on us, if yours start to tear, stop it in its tracks by dabbing clear nail polish over the ripped area.
+Tights have a way of “running” on us.
+If yours start to tear, stop it in its tracks by dabbing clear nail polish over the ripped area.